 Early Morning Departure Fee - $ 50

-Early morning departure fee applies to all students with flights scheduled to depart before 08:00.
+Late night arrival/early morning departure fee applies to all students with flights scheduled to arrive after 22:00 or depart before 08:00.

 Unaccompanied Minor (UM) Fee - $ 75

 UM fee applies to all students flying as UM with airline